EOEPCA/deployment-guide/docs/building-blocks/resource-registration.md

 ### Delivery of data `assets`

-The default harvesting approach illustrated above maintains the harvested assets into persistent volumes.
+The default harvesting approach illustrated above maintains the harvested assets into a persistent `eodata` volume.
 The metadata records registered with the catalogue assume delivery of these assets via the base URL `https://eodata.${INGRESS_HOST}/` - such that the registered _STAC Items_ include asset hrefs that are rooted under this base URL.

 #### Example - Service for asset access